-We like to tell stories about how things get their names, perhaps because we believe names can give us some insight into a thing’s essence or history.
-It seems we also don’t always agree about what a name means, and so sometimes we tell different stories.
+We like to tell stories about how things get their names, perhaps because we think names can give us insight into something’s essence or history.
+We also don’t always agree on what a name means, and so sometimes we tell different stories.

-For instance: the avocado.
-The avocado’s botanical name, persea americana, comes from the name of an ancient tree, the Persea, which, strangely enough, grew in Egypt.
+Take the avocado.
+The avocado’s botanical name, Persea americana Mill., comes from the name of a tree that grew in ancient Egypt, the Persea.
 The name was chosen by the English botanist Philip Miller (1691-1771), whose great achievement was to name many of the New World’s plants without ever having left England.
 Miller must have noticed some resemblance between the descriptions of the Old World Persea and the New World Avocado, although what it might have been is unclear.
-I doubt he ever saw an ancient Egyptian Persea, and, although he writes as if he tried to grow them, I cannot tell if he ever successfully grew avocados or just had descriptions sent to him.
+I doubt he ever saw an ancient Egyptian Persea in person, and, although he writes as if he tried to grow avocados, I cannot tell if he was ever successful or just had descriptions sent to him.
 Whatever it was that inspired the association, he left no record.
 The story is lost.

 The story I am interested in, however, is not the one about the avocado.
-I’m curious about its eponym: the ancient tree called Persea.
+I’m curious about its eponym: the Persea.
 I have been trying to figure out how a plant from Egypt came to be called Persea in the first place.

-It turns out there was already a story about this two-thousand years ago.
+It turns people were already wondering about this two-thousand years ago.
 Galen alludes to it in the middle of a long argument against Aristotle and Athenaeus of Attalia:

 “[Aristotle and Athenaeus] say that children who are similar to their mothers are made similar by the nutriment [i.e., the nutriment the mother provides to the fetus].
 From there they extend a long string of arguments showing just how many alterations in animals and plants are produced by nutriment.
 Then, they fail to notice they are unable to prove any of the alterations they mention [involves] a change in its species [brought about by the nutriment].
 For to begin with, the Persea plant, when it was transplanted to Egypt, did not change its species; instead, when it got useful nutriment, the fruit it had became edible, which hadn't been edible before. ”